alfonso-presa/testability-browser-bindings/README.md

 notifies them to [testability.js](https://github.com/alfonso-presa/testability.js) so that it automatically handles applicaton state for testing frameworks.

+## Automatic non testability state detection

+It will report untestable applicaton state automcatically for the following async events:

+* Ajax requests with `XmlHttpRequest`
+* `setTimeout`/`clearTimeout`: only if it's time is below 5 seconds, because otherwise it's considered a timeout.
+* `setImmediate`/`clearImmediate`
+* `fetch`

 ## See

 - [testability.js](https://github.com/alfonso-presa/testability.js): acts as testability broker.